charlesbihis/neovim/README.md

 # Fill with commands to run here.
 Extract from history-to-install-deps file.
 ```

 3. Run the health check again.
+Very likely that the installation steps above have become stale
+and need updating.

 ```bash
 :checkhealth
 ```
+Very likely that the installation steps above have become stale
+and need updating.